AlibabaCloudDocs/mongodb/intl.en-US/Quick Start/Migrate data/Migrate self-managed MongoDB databases to standalone instances by using tools provided
         by MongoDB.md

 mongodump and mongorestore are both built in MongoDB for backup and restoration.
 You can install the MongoDB database on a local device or ECS instance and use mongodump and mongorestore to migrate a self-managed MongoDB database to an ApsaraDB for MongoDB instance.

 To avoid service disruption, we recommend that you use DTS to migrate self-managed MongoDB databases to Alibaba Cloud.
-For more information, see [Migrate user-created standalone MongoDB databases to Alibaba Cloud by using DTS](/intl.en-US/Quick Start/Migrate data/Migrate user-created standalone MongoDB databases to Alibaba Cloud by using DTS.md).
+For more information, see [Migrate self-managed standalone MongoDB databases to Alibaba Cloud by using DTS](/intl.en-US/Quick Start/Migrate data/Migrate self-managed standalone MongoDB databases to Alibaba Cloud by using DTS.md).

 For more information about data migration and synchronization solutions, see [Overview](/intl.en-US/User Guide/Data migration and synchronization/Overview.md).